rdmpage/elastic-experiments/README.md

-Elastic Search notes
+# Elastic Search notes

 ## Install

 For these experiments I use Docker, so we grab the official container and launch it using Kinematic.
-This gives us Elastic running on http://192.168.99.100:32771 (this URL will vary).
+This gives us Elastic running on http://192.168.99.100:32771 (this URL will vary each time you start the container).

 ## Add data

 We can add data by doing a PUT.
-Note that we cannot add CouchDB documents as is because both CouchDB and Elastic use the _id field, so we need to delete that from the CocuhDB document.
+Note that we cannot add CouchDB documents as is because both CouchDB and Elastic use the _id field, so we need to delete that from the CouchDB document.
 We also need to URL encode the document id (typically a DOI or URL stub).

 ## Search